Alterations in lipid metabolism accompanied by changes in protein and carotenoid content as spectroscopic markers of human T cell activation

 Abstract

 This work aims to understand better the mechanism of cellular processes accompanying the activation of human T cells and to develop a novel, fast, label-free approach to identify molecular biomarkers for this process.
-Non-activated T-cell activation is a key method in cancer immunotherapy and involves the isolation of T-cells from a patient to perform a specific genetic modification.
-The standard methodology for confirming the activation state of T cells is based on flow cytometry, antibodies, and target antigens that provide high specificity detection but may show background staining or specific secondary antibody reactions.
-Here, we evaluated the potential of Raman-based molecular imaging in differentiating non-activated and activated human T cells.
-Confocal Raman microscopy was performed on activated T cells using chemometrics to obtain comprehensive molecular information, while Stimulated Raman Scattering imaging was used to quickly provide high-resolution images of selected cellular components of activated and non-activated cells.
+The standard methodology for confirming the activation state of T cells is based on flow cytometry and using antibodies recognizing activation markers.
+The method provide high specificity detection but may be susceptible to background staining or non-specific secondary antibody reactions.
+Here, we evaluated the potential of Raman-based molecular imaging in distinguishing non-activated and activated human T cells.
+Confocal Raman microscopy was performed on T cells followed by chemometrics to obtain comprehensive molecular information, while Stimulated Raman Scattering imaging was used to quickly provide high-resolution images of selected cellular components of activated and non-activated cells.
 For the first time, carotenoids, lipids, and proteins were shown to be important biomarkers of T-cell activation.
 We found that T-cell activation was accompanied by lipid accumulation and loss of carotenoid content.
 Our findings on the biochemical, morphological, and structural changes associated with activated mature T cells provide insights into the molecular changes that occur during therapeutic manipulation of the immune response.
 The methodology for identifying activated T cells is based on a novel imaging method and supervised and unsupervised chemometrics.
 It unambiguously identifies specific and unique molecular changes without the need for staining, fixation, or any other sample preparation.
+[Abstract copyright: Copyright © 2024 Elsevier B.V.
+All rights reserved.]